My Fasting Challenge, Then Full Circle to Eat, Pray, and Love.

 Day #1 - Thinking About This Journey

 I asked myself; how will this day play out?
 This was my question as I started the day.
-Obviously, I knew exactly why I was going to do this fasting thing, and what I wanted to achieve, but could I succeed?
-Could my drive to cleanse my soul of suffering and all the stresses of life be able to come to pass with my own plan of action?
+I knew exactly why I was going to do this fasting thing, and what I wanted to achieve, but could I succeed?
+Could my drive to cleanse my soul of suffering and all the stresses of life be able to come to pass with my plan of action?

 I prayed.
-I prayed a lot during the morning.
+I prayed a lot in the morning.
 I felt a different vitality in doing so this morning since I had made a plan and a purpose for myself through these three days.
 I slept.
 I slept a lot dozing off through my vision of what I wanted to happen through these next few days.

 At the end of this day, and as I’m writing this now, I have not eaten a thing and have consumed about 140 calories of soda, and empty calories of some water.
-I feel like maybe soda is not the best consumption of calories, but I do believe we can make up our particular rules of calorie consumption as to how we will make it through to the end of our own challenge.
+I feel like maybe soda is not the best consumption of calories, but I do believe we can make up our particular rules of calorie consumption as to how we will make it through to the end of our challenge.

-I still have to go over a few questions in my mind on what type of fasting I am really after, as I also decided to delve a little deeper into Buddha’s views.
+I still have to go over a few questions in my mind on what type of fasting I am after, as I also decided to delve a little deeper into Buddha’s views.
 Today, I refreshed on Buddha’s way of how he found spiritual release was appropriate.
 I found his mindset was similar to mine when he started his transcendent journey of wanting to cleanse himself from the suffering and sorrows of this world.
-He actually tried the route of no consumption, but found that you could cleanse and be free even if you ingested some decent calorie intake.
+He tried the route of no consumption but found that you could cleanse and be free even if you ingested some decent calorie intake.
 However, on this first day, I wasn’t sure I wanted to go that way.
-As commendable as I feel the ways of Buddha, and Buddhism is, my focus is on my own way to travel through my release of suffering.
-I can’t say that I might not eat some berries in the next couple days though.
-It really depends on how my body is reacting to the shock of nothing.
+As commendable as I feel the ways of Buddha, and Buddhism are, my focus is on my way to travel through my release of suffering.
+I can’t say that I might not eat some berries in the next couple of days though.
+It depends on how my body is reacting to the shock of nothing.

-On this day one, it rained on and off through my regular routine day, and I heard God clearly telling me as I took my son to school, to do what I do every morning and notice the beauty of the sky, notice the beauty of the trees and the little rodents and things like squirrels that scurry around.
+On this day one, it rained on and off through my routine day, and I heard God telling me as I took my son to school, to do what I do every morning and notice the beauty of the sky, notice the beauty of the trees and the little rodents and things like squirrels that scurry around.
 He told me to erase the other things when I look around like; cars, houses, softball fields, anything that veered me away from a beautiful vision, the truth of my challenge.
 I did that.
 As I always do, I noticed these things, but the other things he mentioned were always somehow in my view as well.
 I realized it was blinding my true picture of life.
-It was keeping me hostage to my light of life.
+It was keeping me, hostage, to my light of life.

 I’m ending this day with a feeling of success in what I wanted to pursue.
 I had plenty of conversations with my savior.
 I listened closely to every word I heard him speak in my heart.
-I found a courage within myself to pursue this challenge and make it through somehow, but most of all; I found a crucial piece of me, a piece of my puzzle of putting the real me together.
+I found courage within myself to pursue this challenge and make it through somehow, but most of all; I found a crucial piece of me, a piece of my puzzle of putting the real me together.